“Poise” is defined as “…a state of balance or equilibrium; stability.”

-Poise is a fluid, dynamic state of balance and coordination in movement.
-Our bodies were originally designed in Paleo time for poised, balanced and coordinated movement.
+Poise is a fluid state of balance and coordination in movement.
+Human bodies were originally designed in Paleo time for poised, balanced, and coordinated movement.

 Anthropologist Dr Raymond Dart describes poise as: “…using muscle balance and coordination…and timing, as well as gravity, to optimum advantage.
 Integration of these elements results in…performance which is easy, graceful, satisfying and effective.”